Anemic Identity

 Running is human.
 Bring able to run long distances has had a direct contribution to our survival as a species.
 I celebrate this fact every time I run.
 The modern world does not demand much running from us, yet I find running to be a wonderful thing to do.

 Detail is not a limit.
 Because humans are not together, expressing oneself comes with friction, no matter how universal the medium may be.
+Such friction results in blemishes we deem to be imperfection, but ought to appreciate.
 AI, generative or otherwise, is efficient.
-When we allow this efficiency to replace the often-messy, necessary struggle of genuine expression, we don’t end up with the same result.
-There is a hidden tax on speed.
-When the computer cuts corners, eroded away are the pores, leaving a glazed surface that can’t breathe.
+When we allow this efficiency to replace the often-messy, necessary struggle of genuine expression, we cannot end up with the same result.
+The tax on speed are cut corners.
+Eroded away are the pores, leaving a glazed surface that can’t breathe.

 Content on sanalog.net is made by me.
 It does not host any AI-generated content, though it may reference some.
 Content on sanalog.net meticulously created and constantly iterated.
 It will have mistakes, but they will be human mistakes.